From Walls to Rooms: How Minimalistic Drawings Transform Living Spaces

 Several U.S. homes show great minimalist design.
 The Glass House in Connecticut is a famous example.
 Architect Philip Johnson created a see-through marvel.
 It has clean lines and open spaces.

 These projects show how minimalism can change different spaces.
-They inspire people to embrace simple, elegant design.
+They inspire people to embrace simple, elegant design in their own homes.

 Lessons Learned from Minimalist Home Makeovers